 Real estate assessments may increase or decrease due to a variety of reasons including changes in economic conditions, structural changes, land divisions, and re-zonings.

 - The real estate tax is based on the July 1 assessed value and a real estate tax rate is determined annually by the City of Fredericksburg City Council.

 - Many homeowners pay City of Fredericksburg real estate tax as part of their monthly mortgage payment.
 Their mortgage company then sends the homeowner’s tax payment directly to the City Treasurer’s Office.

 - Homeowners whose monthly mortgage payments do not include escrow for real estate taxes, and those who no longer have a mortgage, pay their real estate taxes directly to the City.
 City real estate taxes are billed on the fiscal year beginning July 1 and ending June 30.
-They are billed in two equal installments due November 15 and May 15.
+They are billed in two equal installments due December 5 and June 5.